| Celeste Holm Born: 29-Apr-1919 Birthplace: New York City

 Among her lesser-known but utterly riveting performances, she provided the comedy in a nun's habit in Come to the Stable, and she played the floozy sent to seduce a game show contestant in Champagne for Caesar.
 In Gentleman's Agreement, still Hollywood's most eloquent statement against subtle day-to-day racism, it was Holm who provided the wit and sparkle to counter a rather dull performance by leading man Gregory Peck.
 The film won Holm her only Oscar.

-She has said that winning the award only hurt her career, as afterward she was deemed a high actress and was rarely considered for parts in musicals or light comedies, previously her forte.
+She said that winning the award only hurt her career, as afterward she was deemed a high actress and was rarely considered for parts in musicals or light comedies, previously her forte.
 She eventually wrote a check to Twentieth Century Fox to buy out her own contract, and returned to the New York stage.
 In subsequent years Holm came back to Hollywood, but always and only under her own terms.
-Since the 1970s, she has worked often on stage and occasionally on television, including recurring roles on As the World Turns, Archie Bunker's Place, and Touched by an Angel.
+After the 1970s, she worked often on stage and occasionally on television, including recurring roles on As the World Turns, Archie Bunker's Place, and Touched by an Angel.
 In 1982, she was arrested at a protest against the demolition of two Broadway theaters.
+She died in 2012.

-Holm's son with Nelson, Theodor Holm Nelson, is a computer expert and noted philosopher who founded Project Xanadu.
+Holm's son, Ted Nelson, is a computer expert and noted philosopher who founded Project Xanadu.
 Nelson coined the term "hypertext" in the early 1960s, and pioneered notions that later became word processors and the Internet.
+[1] Suffered dehydration stemming from a fire in Robert De Niro's apartment, situated in the same apartment building.
+Holm was brought to Roosevelt Hospital where she suffered a heart attack, and was discharged on 13 July 2012.
+She died two days later, in a general state of poor health.

-High School: Francis W. Parker School, Chicago University: University of Chicago
+High School: Francis W. Parker School, Chicago, IL University: University of Chicago

 UNICEF Spokesman Oscar for Best Supporting Actress 1948 for Gentleman's Agreement Golden Globe 1948 for Gentleman's Agreement Hollywood Walk of Fame 1500 Vine St. (television) Hollywood Walk of Fame 6841 Hollywood Blvd. (motion pictures)